MatteuSan/nextsass/README.md

 ```

 For prod servers:
-- Just deploy it in vercel, no big deal lmao.
+- Just deploy it to vercel or netlify.
+Really up to you :)